guilamu/reddit-gdpr-export-viewer/README.md

 - **Secure:** Local-only processing.

 ## Support
 Feel free to create an issue if you encounter problems or have ideas for improvement.
-However, please keep in mind that the creator considers this application "good enough" for its current use case, so please do not expect fast support or immediate fixes.
+However, please keep in mind that the author considers this application "good enough" for its current use case, so please do not expect fast support or immediate fixes.

 ## License
 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.